 Another major trend is mine automation, whether that’s finding new ways to increase the production rate of operations, reduce the cost per tonne produced, extend the life span of a site or establish new operations.

 There are many technologies readily available to assist mines, from robots and drones, to virtual, augmented and mixed reality and artificial intelligence, to digital twins, 3D and 4D printing.
 The challenge to companies is not procuring these technologies but integrating them into their operations in a holistic way that is supporting the larger transition to be a mine of the future.
-By partnering with an experienced leader in the field, it will make piloting, learning, adapting and connecting these different technologies easier, and will help prioritise and embed the right solutions that will drive the biggest impact to your operation.
+By partnering with an experienced leader in the field, it will make piloting, learning, adapting and connecting these different technologies easier, and will help prioritise and embed the right solutions that will drive the biggest impact to a company’s operation.

 To achieve higher levels of automation and optimisation in a mine, leveraging advanced process controls across mining processes and business systems is an area that can bring substantial energy savings, increased product recovery and optimise product mix based on real-time data on pricing and other variables.